uesp/uesp-esoapps/parseGlobals/ReadMe.txt

 			[1] = "event{Global::Start}...
 	 to
 			[XXXX] = "event{Global::End}...",
+   - Use the Windows EsoExtractData command line program (http://www.uesp.net/wiki/File:EsoExportMnf.zip) to extract the Game.Mnf/Dat ESO files
-   - Edit EsoParseData.py to reference the global txt file just created.
+   - Edit EsoParseData.py to reference the global txt file and the "esoui" directory from the extracted Game.Mnf data.
 Modify the output path in the same file if desired.
    - Run EsoParseData.py.
    - If everything works you'll get a bunch of status output and no errors.
    - Test load the new content.